-In 2014 Dick Griffin (who at the time was President of Blackheath and Bromley Harriers AC) and his two close friends, Lisa Richards and Jo Clarke, talked about the possibility of starting a voluntary running course to encourage people to take up running.
+In 2014 Dick Griffin (who at the time was President of Blackheath and Bromley Harriers AC), and his two close friends, Lisa Richards and Jo Clarke, talked about the possibility of starting a voluntary running course to encourage people to take up running.

 Joined by their shared love of running, and a desire to help non-runners discover health, fitness and the fun that running in a supportive and motivational group could bring, they decided to start a group to help people achieve what seemed almost impossible for them – taking part in a 5km parkrun in 9-10 weeks.

-In September 2014, having placed a few posters around local Norman Park advertising the course, fourteen people turned up on a brisk Autumnal morning and Zero to Hero Runners was born.
-That first course was a massive success.
-All participants completed the parkrun….and loved it!
+In September 2014, having placed a few posters around Norman Park advertising the course, fourteen people turned up on a brisk Autumnal morning and Zero to Hero Runners was born.
+That first course was a massive success… all participants completed the parkrun….and loved it!

-Graduates of the course come back weekly to go on an ‘improvers’ run of four or more miles at a brisker, more challenging pace.
+Graduates of the course now come back weekly to go on an ‘improvers’ run of four or more miles at a brisker, more challenging pace.
+Nowadays there are even groups running up to 8-10 miles.
 Regular runner Wendy Leach opens the cafe at the Athletics Track and after the weekly run everyone can catch up over homemade soup, bacon rolls and cups of tea.

 In December 2015 the group was nominated for Sports Club of the Year at the London Sports Awards, and then in 2018, the club became accredited by England Athletics.
 Today our members compete in 10kms, half marathons and marathons up and down the country and beyond.